-In 1398 Uhrovec was given to Stibor of Stiboricz.
+In 1389 Uhrovec was given by king Sigismund of Luxembourg to Stibor of Stiboricz.
 At that time, it was the center of a great estate, encompassing 21 villages and towns, including nearby Banovce.
 After the Stibor family died in 1434, the castle returned to the king.
 Sigismund gave it to his wife, queen Barbara.
 Five years later, the new king, Albert II of Germany, took away estate from Barbara and handed over to his wife, queen Elizabeth.
-In the next decade, the owner of Uhrovec was Pograncz from Mikulas, after him the owners or tenants changed many times.
-That is why the castle remained somewhat neglected until the early thirties of the sixteenth century, when Peter de Zylagy took it.
+In the forties of the fifteenth century, the owner of Uhrovec was, probably in an illegal manner, Pograncz of Mikulas.
+At his and his descendants times there was a late-gothic extension of the castle.
+At the end of the 15th century, ownership disputes arose around the castle, which is why the castle probably remained somewhat neglected, until the early thirties of the sixteenth century, when Peter de Zylagy took it.
 At the end of the sixteenth century, the facility was already well prepared for defense, according to the census of 1572 there were 24 cannons, adequate stocks of cannon balls and 32 tons of gunpowder.
-Peter de Zylagy died without without progeny, after him the castle was taken over by Francis Zay.
+Peter de Zylagy died without without progeny, after him the castle was taken over in 1547 by Francis Zay.

-In 1570, his estates was divided among several sons who built a palace in Uhrovec.
+In 1570 Francis estates were divided among several sons who built a palace in town Uhrovec.
 Since then, the castle began to lose its importance as a magnate residence.
 In the restless 17th century, it served as a shelter, the local nobility deposited their valuables, acts of land assignments and property of the estates in it, and in the event of greater danger, they protected themselves in castle.
 Located far away from important cities and trade routes, it was not besieged by Hungarian insurgents.
 The Zay family was divided into several lines, and although the castle remained their common property, there was no one to pay for its maintenance and expansion.
-Throughout the eighteenth century, the building slowly fell into a ruin, the only residents were a vestigial crew.
+Throughout the eighteenth century, especially after the fire at the beginning of the century, the building slowly fell into a ruin, the only residents were a vestigial crew.
 After the fire in 1848, it was finally abandoned.
 Although the vast majority of the castle walls were preserved, at the end of the 20th century they were already in a state of advanced destruction.
 The first cleaning work began in 1998.

-In the first half of the 16th century, today’s lower castle was built, which stood on the west side, on a lower, large, rock ledge.
-The whole object has increased the area almost twice, maintaining the shape of a triangle.
-Access to the lower castle was defended by two corner towers and a drawbridge over a moat carved into the rock.
-Its courtyard was larger and had looser, partly wooden buildings.
-In the same century, a new, renaissance palace was added to the southern wall, and at the turn of the century a large, brick, economic building.
-The entrance to the upper castle led through a narrow gate, built into a solid, four-storey, trapezoidal tower.
+In the first half of the 16th century, the lower castle, which stood on the west side, on a lower, spacious ledge, was fortified.
+The whole object then increased the area almost twice, maintaining the shape of a triangle.
+Access to the lower castle was defended by two corner cannon towers.
+Its courtyard was larger and had looser, partly wooden buildings and another rainwater tank.
+The entrance to the lower castle led through the gatehouse on the north side, located between the rocks and one of the cannon towers.
+Access to it was possible through a long drawbridge, set on stone pillars.

 Bóna M., Plaček M., Encyklopedie slovenských hradů, Praha 2007.